JnyJny/tokyo60_keymap/firmware/1up60hte.md

 but not assigned keycodes).
 It's just a matter of assigning keys to the keymap, but still sort of inconvenient.

-I was able to flash the 1up60hte the firmware generated from this [keymap layout][3] without difficulties.
+I was able to flash the 1up60hte with the firmware generated from this [keymap layout][3] without difficulties.